javs-perez/es_web_app/README.md

 <div>
 	<h3>Project_message</h3>
-		<p>* message - this model was created to be able to keep the notifications that are not sent out due to server been down or unavailable.	(a rake task :publish_messages needs to be done before the app tries to send it again)</p>
+		<p>* message - this model was created to be able to keep the notifications that are not sent out due to server been down or unavailable.	(a rake task :publish_messages needs to be run at different intervals before the app tries to send the messages again)</p>
 </div>
 <div>